-After sitting for long periods of time, do you feel stiff?
+After sitting for long periods, do you feel stiff?
 Do you have joint pain that is limiting your movement?
-Has a past joint injury started hurting again and you are not sure why?
+Has a past joint injury started hurting again, and you are not sure why?

 Bursae are small, fluid-filled sacs that act as cushions around joints.
 Common sites of inflammation are the shoulder, elbow, and hip.
 Treatment often includes activity modification, home exercises, therapy, medications, and sometimes injections.

 Tendonitis can be mistaken for arthritis because tendons help muscles move joints.
 Tendons are thick, cordlike structures that attach muscles to bone.
 Your primary care physician can recommend treatment to reduce pain and help preserve movement.
 But if the pain doesn’t go away, they may provide a referral to a rheumatologist, an orthopedic surgeon, or a physical therapist for specialized treatment.

 If you need to see an orthopedic specialist, learn more about ours here.